Das-Kollektiv/tdme2/README.md

     - What is WIP or planned
         - LOD
         - GUI system port needs to be finished(Memory Management and other minor things)
+        - GUI system knob, vertical/horizontal slider are working but need a bit more love
         - Logic documentation/comments need to be imported from TDME(-JAVA)
         - A demonstration video
         - Build documentation